 Answer: The 440BX integrates a main memory DRAM controller that supports a 64-bit or 72-bit (64 bit memory data plus 8 ECC bits.)
 DRAM from 8 MB to 512 MB for SDRAM and from 8 MB to 1 GB for EDO or registered DIMM.
 The DRAM types supported are either Extended Data Out (EDO), Synchronous DRAM (SDRAM) or Registered DIM modules.
-Note: EDO DIM Modules are not recommended for running 100 MHz bus speed.
+Note: EDO DIMMs are not recommended for running at 100 MHz bus speed.

-1. Mixing ECC and non-ECC will result in non-ECC operation.
+1. Mixing ECC and non-ECC memory will result in non-ECC operation.

-EC/ECC is supported properly in the 440BX, only if all the memory are 72 bit wide.
-A system with a mixture of 64 and 72-bit wide memory will disable ECC mode.
+EC/ECC is supported by the 440BX only if all the memory is 72 bits wide.
+A system with a mixture of 64 and 72-bit wide memory will disable the ECC mode.

-- 2. EDO memory and SDRAM cannot be mixed. - 3.
-Registered SDRAM and unbuffered SDRAM cannot be mixed. - 4.
-Mixing PC/100 DIMM and PC/66 DIMM will result in an unexpected memory count or system errors. - 5.
-User should populate the DIMM starting with the DIMM socket located the furthest from the BX chip (U2 on P6DBS/P6DBE/P6SBS, U4 on P6DBU/P6SBU or U9 on P6SBA). - If EDO memory is used, the CPU bus should be set at 66 MHz Bus speed only.
+2. EDO memory and SDRAM cannot be mixed.

+3. Registered SDRAM and unbuffered SDRAM cannot be mixed.

+4. Mixing PC/100 DIMMs with PC/66 DIMMs will result in an unexpected memory count or system errors.

+5. The user should populate the DIMMs starting with the DIMM slot located farthest from the BX chip (U2 on P6DBS/P6DBE/P6SBS, U4 on P6DBU/ P6SBU or U9 on P6SBA).

+6. If EDO memory is used, the CPU bus should be set to 66 MHz only.